Planting a Fall Vegetable Garden: We Dig It!

 Of course, you have to decide on where to put your crops.
 This is when you’ll be clearing out the summer crops that have died back or that you’re simply not using.

 You may have harvested your onions and garlic, so you have an open bed.
 Or, perhaps you’ve pulled diseased tomatoes, or the squash bugs have now taken over the squash bed.
-Clean up the beds and add some compost and kelp to feed the soil before planting the next crop.
+Clean up the beds and add compost and kelp to feed the soil before planting the next crop.

 Caring for Fall Crops